SeyoungKimLab/Ornaments/README.md

 Arguments:
 -i <file_index>:	output file that contains an ornament index
-<file_fasta>:		input file for personalized transcriptome
+<file_fasta>:		input file for personalized transcriptome (ornament personalized transcriptome to run ornaments, normal reference transcriptome to run kallisto)
 -k <k>:				k-mer length to be used for index construction, default = 31

 ```

-[Comment]: Can `<file_index>` be either ornament per. transcriptome (to run ornments) or ref transcriptome (to run kallisto)?
-It sounds that way in the previous section.
-If that's the case, this needs to be explained in the arguments in the code block.
-But, does ornaments index recognize orn vs ref transcriptome automatically, or do you have to use a specific file name for each type?
+Note that ornaments index can automatically detect whether or not the input `<file_fasta>` is an ornament personalized transcriptome or a normal reference transcriptome.
+If the input if a normal reference transcriptome, then kallisto will be run instead.

 Example usage to construct an ornament index: